 Dr. Beth Middlemiss

-Dr. Beth Middlemiss is serving on a temporary appointment as the Special Assistant and Senior Advisor for Education to the DoDEA Director.
+Dr. Beth Middlemiss is serving as the Special Assistant and Senior Advisor for Education to the DoDEA Director.

 Dr. Middlemiss retired from DoDEA in 2006, with more than 19 years' service.
 She has held a variety of leadership and administrative positions, to include serving as DoDEA's Principal Deputy Director.
 Dr. Middlemiss has also served as the Interim DDESS Deputy Director and Chief of Staff; Principal at Faith Middle School, Fort Benning, GA.; and Director of Professional Development and Public Relations, Fort Benning Schools.